14-DAY CLOSES ARE BACK!

 So, why is there an appraiser shortage still?

 - Appraisal Waivers For Refis.
-One of the reasons the refi drop-off is not resulting in more appraiser availability is b/c so many refis did not require appraisals at all b/c of the increased prevalence of appraisal waivers.
+One of the reasons the refi drop-off is not resulting in more appraiser availability is because so many refis did not require appraisals at all because of the increased prevalence of appraisal waivers.

 - Appraisers Burned Out.
 Our Appraisal Manager is a licensed appraiser herself who personally knows most of the appraisers on our panel, and she reminds me often that most of them are simply burned out from the excess amount of work over the last year.
 As a result, many of them are just cutting back.

 - Appraisers Are Old/Retiring.
-The average age of a licensed appraiser is 113, give or take (I am allowed to make that joke b/c I am old too 😊).
-In any case, appraisers have been retiring in droves b/c they are simply hitting retirement age and that urge to retire was exacerbated by both the burnout and the money earned over the last year.
+The average age of a licensed appraiser is 113, give or take (I am allowed to make that joke because I am old too 😊).
+In any case, appraisers have been retiring in droves because they are simply hitting retirement age and that urge to retire was exacerbated by both the burnout and the money earned over the last year.

 TAKEAWAY: CONTINUED DELAYS AND MUCH HIGHER APPRAISAL FEES